tomjoht/tomjoht.github.io/_restapicourse/restapi1_2.md

 As you explore the various APIs, get a sense of the variety and services that APIs provide.
 These APIs aren't applications themselves.
 They provide developers with ways to pipe information into their applications.
 In other words, the APIs will provide the data plumbing for the applications they build.

-## Find "Ultimate Weather Forecast"
+## Find the "Weather" API by fyhao

-Look for an API called "Ultimate Weather Forecast."
-Although there are many weather APIs, this one seems to have the most reviews and is free.
+Look for an API called "Weather," by fyhao.
+Although there are many weather APIs, this one seems to have a lot of reviews and is free.

 <a href="https://www.mashape.com/fyhao/weather-13"><img src="{{ "/images/restapicourse/weatherapi_mashape.png" | prepend: site.baseurl }}" alt="Weather API on Mashape" /></a>

 Spend a little time exploring and getting to know the features and information this weather API provides.
 Click **Test Endpoint** and see what kind of information comes back.

-## Answer some basic questions
+## Answer some basic questions about the API

 Answer these basic questions about this weather forecast API: